-If you own a truck, tractor, or trailer, you’ll probably have heard of something called a DOT retro-reflective tape.
+If you own a truck, tractor, or trailer, you’ll probably have heard of something called a DOT retroreflective sheeting re-reflective tape.
 However, many people still don’t know what it is and why it was invented.
-More importantly, what requirements do you need to meet for your tape to follow the latest regulations?
+More importantly, what requirements do you need to meet for your own either retroreflective sheeting tape to follow the latest regulations?
 Keep on reading to discover the answer to all these questions and more.

 What Is DOT C2 Reflective Tape?

-According to government law, the DOT C2 reflective tape is a special tape that must be applied to all US trucks and trailers.
-If you’re unfamiliar with what the DOT C2 term indicates, the DOT stands for the Department of Transportation, while C2 signifies that the tape is 2 inches in width.
+According to government law, the name DOT tape or C2 reflective tape is a special, truck reflective tape that must be applied to all US trucks and trailers.
+If you’re unfamiliar with what the name DOT tape or C2 term indicates, the DOT stands for the Department of Transportation, while C2 signifies that the two dot reflective tape is 2 inches in width.

 Moreover, the usage of this tape has been put into effect since 1992 by the National Highway Traffic Safety Administration (NHTSA).

-And its ruling was that all trailers manufactured after 1993, exceeding 80 inches in width or 10000 pounds in gross vehicle weight rating, are obligated to put reflex reflectors of reflective tape.
+And its ruling was that all trailers manufactured after 1993, exceeding 80 inches in width or 10000 pounds in gross vehicle weight rating, are obligated to put reflex reflectors of reflective tape on pole trailers.
 That measure should reduce motor vehicle collisions caused by low visibility.
-Hence, the DOT reflective tape is also referred to as a conspicuity reflective tape.
+Hence, the DOT reflective tape is also commonly referred to to by trailer manufacturers as a side conspicuity tape or reflective tape.

 Tip: This rule doesn’t apply to trailers for living or office use.